 3. The pathway to success is straight and linear; it has to be planned well from beginning to end.

-Countless people, who are successful, have shown us this is not true.
-Individuals have to be pulled toward success, not push themselves to it.
-If we simply follow the pulling, we follow a more three-dimensional path.
-This path can be full of surprises, for which we are not able to plan in advance.
-Having a goal is something different than having a detailed plan.
-We have to be open and flexible to face all kinds of problems along the way.
+Countless successful people have shown us that this is not true.
+Individuals have to be pulled toward success rather than pushing themselves to it.
+If we simply follow the pulling, we pursue a more three-dimensional path.
+This path can be full of surprises for which we are not able to plan in advance.
+Having a goal is something different from having a detailed plan.
+We have to remain open and flexible to be able to face the myriad of problems we might encounter along the way.

 4. Playing is for children.
 Adults only play if they have nothing better to do.

 We humans are playing beings, and as long as we play, we can retain our humanity.
-When we, as humans, lose our playfulness, we often behave more like animals, or even worse, we may begin to exhibit certain qualities of robots: ‘perfect’ in a way, but without any feelings of warmth or morality.
-In the playing mode, we are no longer slaves of our animal instincts, nor of our one-sided intellect – we can create things of sustainable joy.
+When we, as humans, lose our playfulness, we often behave more like animals, or we may begin to exhibit certain qualities of robots: ‘perfect’ in a way, but without feelings of warmth or morality.
+In the playing mode, we are no longer slaves of our animal instincts nor of our one-sided intellects – we can create moments of sustainable joy.